gurhub/happier-git-workflow/README.md

 1.5.9.201
 ```

-* Your JIRA issues must have a formatting like line below:
+* Your branches must have formatting like the line below:

 ```
 * feature/your-jira-issue-key